Izzybelle/Capstone-Project/README.md

 ### Part 4: Presentation
 > Host a short, well rehearsed presentation of your project for a non-technical audience.
 Cover goals, success criteria, data, approach, basic description of
 > model, findings, risks/limitations, impact, next steps and conclusions.
-The presentation for this is found [here.](https://github.com/Izzybelle/Projects/blob/master/Yelp%20reviews%20NLP%20and%20Classification.pptx)

 #### Final Word